FilipDominec/python-meep-utils/README.md

 - [x] put the models into separate module
 - [ ] sync harminv from its module with meep_utils, and remove from the latter
 - [ ] why I do not see interference of sym/asym plasmons in the example? wrong metal model?
+- [ ] plot_contour to read any column from direct sim output / effparam
+- [ ] fix 'ValueError: width and height must each be below 32768'
+- [ ] stability of metals - try to increase 'gamma' until it goes unstable; map the parameters

 - [ ] from scipy.misc import imsave; imsave('../docs/static/tutorial-epsilon.png', -N.rot90(epsilon)) ?
 - [ ] Use average_field_function instead of my own averaging!